Skip advert

 While historic vehicle tax exemption is a rolling system, meaning that each year more 40-year-old cars become exempt, the exemption only qualifies from the start of the new tax year, which is April 1.

-In 2025, this means that your 1985 vehicle isn’t tax exempt until April onwards – so it’ll still need to be taxed until that point, although you can get the ball rolling on the application process before then.
+The government’s wording is a little confusing but this means that in 2025, any vehicle registered prior to January 1 of 1985 becomes eligible for tax exemption, though not until April 1 – so it’ll still need to be taxed until that point, although you can get the ball rolling on the application process before then.

 How do I apply for historic vehicle tax exemption?